-Workers "must consider carefully before they specify just what foods should and should not be eaten" in the various countries of the world.
-(Ibid.)
+"Those who desire to be co-workers with God must consider carefully before they specify just what foods should and should not be eaten."-Testimonies, vol. 9, p.
+163.

-12. What transcends meat and drink in so far as the kingdom of heaven is concerned?
+12. What transcends meat and drink insofar as the kingdom of heaven is concerned?
 Rom.
-14:17; Matt.
-15:15-20.
+14:17.